go-gitea/gitea/docs/content/administration/config-cheat-sheet.en-us.md

 - `SEARCH_REPO_DESCRIPTION`: **true**: Whether to search within description at repository search on explore page.
 - `ONLY_SHOW_RELEVANT_REPOS`: **false**: Whether to only show relevant repos on the explore page when no keyword is specified and default sorting is used.
     A repo is considered irrelevant if it's a fork or if it has no metadata (no description, no icon, no topic).
 - `EXPLORE_PAGING_DEFAULT_SORT`: **recentupdate**: Change the sort type of the explore pages.
-Valid vaules are "recentupdate", "alphabetically", "reverselastlogin", "newest" and "oldest"
+Valid values are "recentupdate", "alphabetically", "reverselastlogin", "newest" and "oldest"

 ### UI - Admin (`ui.admin`)